section decoration triangle

 Assisting people with disabilities to advocate for their rights.

 DRO has limited resources and cannot meet all the advocacy needs of people with disabilities and their families across the state.
-To maximize our ability to assist people with disabilities to advocate for their rights, DRO will provide short-term assistance and limited legal assistance or advice, information and referrals, and/or self-advocacy advice or information and referrals on the following issues:
+Our goal is to provide individuals with disabilities with the information and tools to advocate for themselves to get the services and supports they need.
+To maximize our ability to assist people with disabilities to advocate for their rights, DRO will provide short-term assistance such as limited legal advice, information and referrals, outreach and training, or self-advocacy assistance on the following issues:

 • Housing discrimination including a landlord’s refusal to provide reasonable accommodations (like service animals, emotional support animals, accessible parking) or to allow reasonable modifications (physical modifications to one’s dwelling) that have a significant impact on one’s ability to use and enjoy their home, do daily tasks, have their needs met, or be integrated in their community.